porzell/ptest-c/README.md

 ## Test Filtering

-PTest-C will automatically gather all ```P_TEST()``` and ```P_TEST_F()``` tests to run, so you don't need to worry about it.
+PTest-C will automatically gather all ```P_TEST()``` and ```P_TEST_F()``` tests to run from your compiled sources, so you don't need to worry about it.

 If you would like to run only certain tests, you can run all tests that partially match a given string like so:
 ```C
 int retval = P_RunTestsWith("Integration");
 ```
 That will run all test cases that contain the string "Integration" as a substring in the order they are declared.
+This is useful for grouping and executing tests by subsystem in a larger project.

 ## Nested functions with assertions